vmware/dscr-for-vmware/Documentation/DSCResources/VMHostVssNic/VMHostVssNic.md

 ## Description

 The resource is used to create, update and remove VMKernel Network Adapters added to the specified Standard Switch and Port Group.
 If the Port Group is not existing, it will be created and the VMKernel Network Adapter will be connected to it.
+If the Port Groupd exists, the resource updates the associated VMKernel Network Adapter.
+There could be only one VMKernel Network Adapter into a Port Group, thus the resource identifies the VMKernel Network Adapter by the Port Group Name.

 ## Examples